Organisation charts are an important communication tool. They can be used to:

 - An organisation chart may not be current – things change rapidly in some organisations so it is important to remember that the “current” version may no longer be a reflection of how people are actually working together.

-An organisation’s structure is just one of the things that determines how effective an organisation is at achieving its aims.
+An organisation’s structure is just one of the things that determine how effective an organisation is at achieving its aims.
 Other things like strategy, management, leadership and culture are likewise important determinants of success.

 The Basic Organisation Chart